Humblemonk/DiceMaiden/README.md

 `!roll help` : Displays basic usage instructions.

-`!roll donate` : Get donation information to help support the bot!
+`!roll donate` : Get donation information on how to help support the bot!

 These commands can be combined.
 For example: